dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - a runtime page with scheduler state, timing, store, and executor metadata
 - an instances page with process-local scheduler identity and heartbeat freshness
 - a timeline page that previews upcoming run times across all tasks
-- an audit page for dashboard create/run/pause/resume/remove actions
+- an audit page for dashboard create/update/run/pause/resume/remove actions
 - a task list with search, state/executor/trigger filters, sortable views, and last-run status
-- per-task actions for Run now, pause, resume, remove, and history inspection
+- per-task actions for Run now, edit, pause, resume, remove, and history inspection
 - bulk task actions for Run now, pause, resume, and remove
 - a run-history page backed by scheduler execution events
 - per-run detail pages with correlated log records